matthewoden/slackerton/README.md

 # Slackerton

-Hedwig Slackbot for a local gaming Normalize
+Hedwig Slackbot for a local gaming slack

 Responders: